W0lfEagle/ff-blog/src/pages/coaching/index.md

           not sure you’re ready to commit, this is a wonderful place to get a taste for what might be possible without any obligation.
     heading: Let’s talk...
-details_heading: The details...
-details_description:
-  Sessions take place via phone, video call or in-person in east London on a weekly or bi-weekly basis.
-quote1:
-  by: Liza
-  quote: >-
-    No matter how I was feeling at the beginning of a session with Felicity, I always felt much more positive and inspired by the end...in our first session, I identified a limiting belief that had been influencing me for years and after only 6 sessions, I now realise that I no longer believe it.
-Thank you, Felicity.
-I enjoyed our sessions a lot!
 packages:
   - content: >-
       One-off coaching sessions at an hourly rate of £60.
 Appropriate for a specific question you would like to explore or as a top-up if we have worked together previously.
     heading: Explore.
-    image: /img/screenshot-2020-02-19-at-17.57.39.png
+    image: /img/Group 13.png
   - content: >-
       Block of 4 coaching sessions at an hourly rate of £50 (total cost of £200).
     heading: Navigate.
-    image: /img/screenshot-2020-02-19-at-17.57.54.png
+    image: /img/Group 19.png
   - content: >-
       Block of 6 coaching sessions at an hourly rate of £45 per session (total cost of £270).
     heading: Create.
-    image: /img/screenshot-2020-02-19-at-17.57.31.png
+    image: /img/Group 11.png
+quote1:
+  by: Liza
+  quote: >-
+    No matter how I was feeling at the beginning of a session with Felicity, I always felt much more positive and inspired by the end...in our first session, I identified a limiting belief that had been influencing me for years and after only 6 sessions, I now realise that I no longer believe it.
+    Thank you, Felicity.
+I enjoyed our sessions a lot!
+details_heading: The details...
+details_description: >-
+  Sessions take place via phone, video call or in-person in east London on a weekly or bi-weekly basis.
 ---